maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

       arrange(desc(favorite_count))
 (Output removed because of privacy reasons)

-You observe in the returned data.frame that 809 of the total 2435 observations are not retweets AND are from non-verified accounts.
+Here you can observe how many of the total 2435 tweets that were not retweets and were created by non-verified accounts.
+In our example the count was 809.
+However, this number will not be the same, in your case.

-Looking again at the favorite\_count column, you observe that the top 20 most commented tweets by non-verified accounts all have a count that is above 15.
+Looking again at the favorite\_count column, you can now observe how many likes you top-20 lies above.
+In our example the top-20 tweets from non-verified accounts had a count above 15.
 This time, 2 tweets share the 20th and 21th place.
-You therefore get the top 21 most liked tweets for this analysis.
+In this case you therefore get the top 21 most liked tweets for this analysis.

-You can now filter tweets that have been liked more than 15 times, and arrange them from the most commented to the least, and create a new dataset in our Global Environment called *sesamestreet\_data\_favorite\_count\_over\_15\_non\_verified*.
+You can now filter tweets that have been liked more than 15 times, and arrange them from the most liked to the least, and create a new dataset in our Global Environment called *sesamestreet\_data\_favorite\_count\_over\_15\_non\_verified*.